mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 the coefficient of restitution.
 The variables ``h`` and ``v`` represent the height and vertical velocity, respectively.

-What makes this example interesting is the equations.
+What makes this example interesting are the equations.
 Specifically, the existence of a ``when`` clause:

 .. literalinclude:: /ModelicaByExample/DiscreteBehavior/BouncingBall/BouncingBall.mo